barbarer/py4e-int/_sources/exp/exB.rst

    :adaptive:
    :numbered: left

    Put the code in order to define a function called grammarly that checks whether a word is spelled correctly using the rule "i before e except after c".
-For example, it should return <code>False</code> for <code>grammarly('beleive')</code> since the 'ei' does not follow a 'c', it should return <code>True</code> for <code>grammarly ('receive')</code> since the 'ei' follows a 'c'.
+For example, it should return ``False`` for ``grammarly('beleive')`` since the 'ei' does not follow a 'c', it should return ``True`` for ``grammarly ('receive')`` since the 'ei' follows a 'c'.
    -----
    def grammarly(word):
    =====